 |

-The term "reasonable and customary" depends on
+The term "reasonable and customary" depends on your

-locale.
-The expenses don't have to necessarily be
+expenses don't have to necessarily be reasonable and customary to

-particular trade or industry.
-There are innumerable cases
+you, but simply to your particular trade or industry.
+There are

-of "hobbies" converted into
+innumerable cases of "hobbies" converted into

 "businesses" with expenses allowed.
-In one
+In one case, a

-their sculptured works.
-Their expenses were considered
+works.
+Their expenses were considered ordinary and necessary

-a coal miner operated a kennel for bird dogs.
-For 11
+business expenses.
+In another case, a coal miner operated a kennel

-consecutive years, he lost money.
+for bird dogs.
+For 11 consecutive years, he lost money.

 But

-the courts allowed the deductions and the losses because
+the courts allowed the deductions and the losses because there was

-a high school teacher's golfing activity was declared an
+teacher's golfing activity was declared an activity with a profit

-activity with a profit motive, so he could legally deduct
+motive, so he could legally deduct what once was his

-Focus
+Focus on

-on your profit-making motive.
+your profit-making motive.

 |